-Order of information: Name, academic rank, highest academic degree (year degree was granted, institution granting degree), date appointed to AIIAS, teaching area.

-- Rantung, Danny, Interim Chairperson, Associate Professor, PhD (2003, University of Santo Tomas), 2019, Commerce - Aja, Godwin Nwadibia, Professor, DrPH (2008, Loma Linda University), 2017, Health Promotion/Education - Almocera, Evelyn, Associate Professor, MD/MPH (1982/1998, Southwestern University/Adventist International Institute of Advanced Studies), 1992, Health Throughout the Life Cycle - Calbayan, Chirlynor, Assistant Professor, DrPH/RND (2012/2000, Adventist University of the Philippines), 2013, Preventive Health Care, Nutrition
+Faculty Order of information: Name, academic rank, highest academic degree (year degree was granted, institution granting degree), date appointed to AIIAS, teaching area.
+Rantung, Danny, Interim Chairperson, Associate Professor, PhD (2003, University of Santo Tomas), 2019, Commerce Aja, Godwin Nwadibia, Professor, DrPH (2008, Loma Linda University), 2017, Health Promotion/Education Almocera, Evelyn, Associate Professor, MD/MPH (1982/1998, Southwestern University/Adventist International Institute of Advanced Studies), 1992, Health Throughout the Life Cycle Calbayan, Chirlynor, Assistant Professor, DrPH/RND (2012/2000, Adventist University of the Philippines), 2013, Preventive Health Care, Nutrition Addendum p.
+158 para 3-5 Teaching English to Speakers of Other Languages Update Credit:

 EDTE 628 TESOL Methods in Speaking and Listening (3)

 An introduction to concepts of phonetics and phonology for language teachers.
 Techniques for teaching pronunciation and assisting learners in gaining fluency and grammatical accuracy in real-time oral language production; developing general and specific listening skills; selection of instructional materials; testing; and individual, group, and laboratory techniques for oral skills development are included.

 EDTE 630 Pragmatics (3)

 An overview of the cultural development and history of the English language.
 Effects of culture on language learning; how language and culture overlap, interact, and influence each other; how to manage, read, and adapt cultural indicators to language learning; directness, intensity, proper social behavior, power relations, and other pragmatic issues that affect language learning contexts are discussed.

 EDTE 680 Advanced Grammar (3)

 English grammar, syntax, and usage patterns, and methods of presenting them to language learners.
 Course includes advanced grammatical concepts, as well as techniques, curricula, and materials for language teaching, and testing of grammar-related content.
 Observation and teaching practice at various ages and levels of language ability are also done.

 Addendum p.
+181 para 3

+Master of Divinity

+Amend Admission Requirements:

+Admission Requirements

+- 1. Hold a baccalaureate degree from a recognized institution with a minimum GPA of 2.75 (or equivalent).

+- 2. Demonstrated English proficiency (see English Proficiency).

+- 3. The following documents must be

+submitted to the Admissions and Records Office:

+a.
+Three recommendations using the forms provided.
+This should normally include a recommendation from the local church pastor or church board, a faculty or academic administrator of the previous academic degree, and a leader of the current employing organization.

+- b.
+Personal statement of approximately 500 words explaining the applicant's purpose for seeking the MDiv degree and describing their professional goals.

+- 4. An interview with the candidate.

-198 para 1 Master of Theology Amend Timeline:
+Addendum p.
+198 para 1

+Master of Theology

+Amend Entry Points:

 Timeline and Limits

-All application materials must be submitted to the Office of Admissions and Records no later than six months before the intended beginning of the program.
-The entry point for the MTh in Religion is August (the first semester of the school year) for in-residence MTh students, and May for In-Ministry MTh students.
+The entry point for the MTh program is August (the first semester of the school year) for in-residence MTh students, and May for In-Ministry MTh students.
 Late applications may not be considered until the following year.

 Addendum p.
-244 para 1 World Religions

-Insert Course:
+239 para 5

+World Mission

+Amend Course Name: